-Aizawl, February 24, 2026: In a major medical milestone, Zoram Medical College and Hospital (ZMC&H), Falkawn successfully conducted Mizoram’s first laparoscopic surgery for pancreatic cancer.
+Aizawl, February 24, 2026: In a landmark achievement for healthcare in Mizoram, Zoram Medical College and Hospital (ZMC&H), Falkawn, successfully performed the state's first-ever laparoscopic surgery for pancreatic cancer, marking a significant advancement in specialised medical care and surgical capability within the state.

 ![]() |